Everything to know about The Masked Singer season 5

 What else do we know about the contestants?

 There will be 10 total non-wildcard contestants split into two groups of five (Group A and Group B).
 (By comparison, seasons 3 and 4 featured 18 and 16 contestants, respectively).
-The season 5 contestants boast a combined 26 Grammy nominations, nine multi-platinum singles, four Academy Award nominations, three Super Bowl appearances, six Gold Medals, and two World Records.
+Group A will consist of Russian Dolls, Seashell, Raccoon, Snail, and Porcupine.
+The Piglet, Chameleon, Phoenix, Black Swan, and Grandpa Monster will round out Group B. The season 5 contestants boast a combined 26 Grammy nominations, nine multi-platinum singles, four Academy Award nominations, three Super Bowl appearances, six Gold Medals, and two World Records.

 What else is new?

 The show is also introducing its first-ever "clue-meister" character, Cluedle-Doo!
 It's not a contestant, but rather a costumed celebrity who will be unmasked at some point in the season.
 He gives the audience extra new clues that the panelists don't see, and sometimes crashes the stage to help — or mess with — the panelists.

 Will there be an audience?

 Just like in season 4, the coronavirus pandemic has left the show audience-less, but there will be fun footage of live audiences from prior seasons spliced in and fans will once again be joining the festivities virtually and voting from home.